jtabron1/CICD_Pipeline_OPA_Lab/README.md

 }
 EOF

-# Your project structure now looks like:
+# Your project structure now looks like (remember you can always open finder and confirm the poject structure):
 # circleci-aws-opa-lab/
 # ├── .circleci/
 # │   └── config.yml